nfriend/website-3.0-docker/README.md

 2. Clone this repository on the server
 3. Run `npm install` inside this repository
 4. Run `docker-compose up` inside this repository

+## TODO

+- Install MySQL and connect it to PHP